-2016 was a horrible year in countless ways, but somehow musically was not one of them.
-A few artists were crafting some of the coolest music to come out in recent memory – amidst a backdrop of political and social strife, faraway warfare and domestic hate atrocities, and a lot of shitty top 40 hits.
+2016 was a horrible year in countless ways but musically was not one of them.
+Fortunately a few artists were crafting some of the coolest music to come out in recent memory – amidst a backdrop of political and social strife, faraway warfare and domestic hate atrocities, and a lot of shitty top 40 hits.

 Firstly, I want to acknowledge a few great works of art that just didn’t match my taste *as much* as the things that made the list.
 Still amazing, top of the year albums that I jam on regularly, but just not aligning as much with what I’ve been enjoying lately.